louisdh/openterm/README.md

 This project uses a modified version of [ios_system](https://github.com/holzschu/ios_system), which requires OpenSSL.
 For convenience both of these are included in the `Dependencies` folder.

 ## Running
-Open `Terminal.xcworkspace`, change the bundle identifier to an identifier linked to your Apple developer account in order to run.
-Build using the `Terminal` scheme.
+Open `OpenTerm.xcworkspace`, change the bundle identifier to an identifier linked to your Apple developer account in order to run.
+Build using the `OpenTerm` scheme.
 Please note that with the current setup you can only build for arm64 (so no iOS simulator).

 ## License